 Delivery IS the product

-If there is one thing that the pandemic showed us is the power in delivery.
+If there is one thing that the pandemic showed us is the power in delivery—delivery is the product.
 Most of us have had a good delivery experience and, of course, we’ve all had a nightmare experience.
 That’s because for most of the history of deliveries it has been an afterthought, a benefit, an outcome of the “real” effort of selling.

 I remember when Amazon and Didi emerged with their plethora of products that couldn’t be found anywhere near my house.
 Books, electronics, clothes — the list goes on.
 It was so easy to purchase what you needed but then the wait.
 Oh the wait!
 How could something take 20 seconds to purchase but 20 business days to get to me?
 Being in Canada added to the woes as things would get stuck at the border or, even now, the taxes levied at the border are sometimes equal to the cost of the actual product I’m purchasing.
 Adding in the $US to $CAN dollar conversion and those days of an online deal are long gone.